lbryio/lbry.tech/documents/glossary.md

 ### Simplified Payment Verification (SPV)

 A scheme to validate transactions without storing the whole blockchain (only block headers) and without trusting any external service.
 Every transaction must be present with all its parent and sibling hashes in a *merkle tree* up to the root.
 SPV client trusts the most *difficult* chain of block headers and can validate if the transaction indeed belongs to a certain block header.
 Since SPV does not validate all transactions, a *51% attack* may not only cause a *double spend* (like with *full nodes*), but also make a completely invalid payment with credits created from nowhere.
 However, this kind of attack is very costly and probably more expensive than a product in question.

-### Secret key

-Either the *Private Key* or an encryption key used in encrypted *wallets*.
-LBRY protocol does not use encryption anywhere, so *secret key* typically means a *private key* used for signing transactions.

 ### Soft Fork